nitincse18/Interview-Prepration/SystemDesign/Week1/README.md

 # Day 3-4: Database Concepts

 ## SQL vs NoSQL:
+  Definition: SQL databases are relational databases that use structured schemas to define data types and relationships.
 - Example:
     - MongoDB for NoSQL:
-  Store unstructured data, such as user profiles or product catalog, in MongoDB.
+    - Store unstructured data, such as user profiles or product catalog, in MongoDB.

 Example:
 ```javascript